 Features of Sony’s Organizational Culture

-Sony states that its organizational culture is synonymous to customer satisfaction, as highlighted in its Customer Satisfaction Campaign known as CS21.
+Sony states that its organizational culture is synonymous with customer satisfaction, as highlighted in its Customer Satisfaction Campaign known as CS21.
 This emphasis on customer satisfaction shows the company’s efforts in understanding and addressing what customers need or want.
 Considering three factors (customer’s viewpoint, voice of customer, and customer’s expectation), the following characteristics are the pillars of Sony’s organizational culture:

-- Reliable (customer’s viewpoint & customer’s expectation)
+- Reliability (customer’s viewpoint & customer’s expectation)

 Sony’s Organizational Culture: Advantages & Disadvantages

 An advantage of Sony’s organizational culture is that its emphasis on customer satisfaction leads to higher customer retention.
 Satisfied customers are more likely to purchase from the company again.
 Another advantage is that the organizational culture has a positive impact on Sony’s employees.
-For example, the characteristics (reliability, credibility and cordiality) are exercised not just toward customers, but also between employees.
+For example, the characteristics (reliability, credibility, and cordiality) are exercised not just toward customers, but also between employees.
 This cultural condition improves employee morale and organizational effectiveness.

-- Sony Corporation Form 20-F.
+- Sony Group Corporation – Form 20-F.